 The new CII is crucial for assessees to calculate their long term capital gains in accordance with the inflation for the financial year 2021-2022 and assessment year 2022-23.

 The base year is the first year in the index whose value is set at 100.
-The indexation of years following base year is done in accordance with base year to check their increase in the inflation percentage.
+The indexation of years following the base year is done in accordance with the base year to check their increase in the inflation percentage.

-For assets purchased before the base year of CII, assessees can consider their purchase price as the higher between their Fair Market Value and the actual cost of the same on 1st day of the base year.
+For assets purchased before the base year of CII, assessees can consider their purchase price as the higher between their Fair Market Value and the actual cost of the same on the 1st day of the base year.
 The benefit of indexation is then applied to the calculated purchase price of assets.
 On the other hand, FMV is calculated based on the asset’s valuation report as presented by a registered valuer.

 Indexation is applied to the cost of asset acquisition to adjust the price of assets in accordance with inflation.
 Following is the formula to calculate indexed cost of asset acquisition –

 Indexed cost of asset acquisition =

 CII for the year of sale or transfer x Cost of asset acquisition)/ CII for the first year in the holding period of asset or year 2001-02, whichever comes later

 Following is the formula to calculate the indexed cost of asset improvement –

 Indexed cost of asset improvement =

 CII for the year of sale or transfer x Cost of asset improvement)/ CII for the year during which the asset improvement took place

 Example of Application of Indexation for Long-Term Capital Assets –